agiliq/agiliq-jekyll/_posts/2019-01-22-complete-serverless-django.md

 ## Deploying Serverless Django

-We will see how to deploy a django application onto AWS Lambda using Zappa.
+We will see how to _deploy_ a Django application onto **_AWS Lambda_** using **_Zappa_** and use **_AWS Aurora-Serverless_** as the DB.

-[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless computing platform by amazon, which is completely event driven and it automatically manages the computing resources.
+**[AWS Lambda](https://aws.amazon.com/lambda/)** is a serverless computing platform by amazon, which is completely event driven and it automatically manages the computing resources.
 It scales automatically when needed, depending upon the requests the application gets.

-And [Zappa](https://www.zappa.io/) is a python framework used for deploying python applications onto AWS-Lambda.
+**[Zappa](https://www.zappa.io/)** is a python framework used for deploying python applications onto AWS-Lambda.
 Zappa handles all of the configuration and deployment automatically for us.

+And **[Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/)** is an on-demand, auto-scaling Relational Database System by Amazon AWS(presently compatible with only MySQL).
+It automatically starts up & shuts down the DB depending on the requirement.

 ### Install and Configure the Environment